OliverCadman/dept_ci_ms4/README.md

 ![Colour Scheme for Background Colours of DepT Website](documentation/readme_images/colour_palette/dept_background_colours.png)

-- Space Cadet (#1a2342)
+* Space Cadet (#1a2342)
     - This colour is consistently used as the background for all top-level headers throughout the website, to provide a sufficient contrast against the white text that it sits behind, while also maintaining a satisfying, reputable aesthetic.

-- Independence (#45425a)
+* Independence (#45425a)
     - Used for the navigation bar, footer and header background in modal alerts, and also as the background in one mid-level section of the home page, and in modal forms (Invitation Form, Job Post Form and Review Form).
 This colour was chosen primarily due to it's contrast between the primary background colour (Space Cadet).
 Furthermore, it also provided a pleasing contrast to the foreground colours that it sits behind (white font colour, and golden colour used for rating stars).
-- White (#FFF)
+* White (#FFF)
     - Used for mid-level elements throughout the website, where most of the interaction takes place, and features are presented.
 The developer experimented with less "basic" background colours for mid-level elements to achieve a more "artistic" look, but after consideration it was determined that it was more necessary to contrast the darker, more-bold top-level elements with a more-standard colour which presented it's foreground elements sufficiently.

-- Cultured (#EEE)
+* Cultured (#EEE)
     - Used to provide a small contrast against the white background of some mid-level elements, such as the filter accordion (featured in the Dep List and Job List pages).
 This background colour is used also for the wrappers for all form elements throughout the website.

-- Violet Web (#FF91EF) & Lemon (#FFF900)
+* Violet Web (#FF91EF) & Lemon (#FFF900)
     - These two colours are used in combination with a linear-gradient with an light opaque overlay.
 Used as the background colour for the Sign Out page, and also for the authorization flow when a user resets their password.
 Furthermore, this colour is used on large screens to show secondary-lead text in top-level elements of certain pages (Checkout Success, Dashboard, Edit Profile), and as the background for default card-images and user profile images in the case where a user hasn't added a profile image.

-- Smoky Black (#111)
+* Smoky Black (#111)
     - Used as the background colour for filter-accordions in the Dep List and Job List pages.
 Since the top-level header background is already rather dark, and the mid-level contrasts heavily with a sheer white, it was decided that a darker, almost black colour was required to draw the user's attention to this filter-accordion feature.

 ### Foreground Colours

 ![Colour Scheme for Foreground Colours of DepT Website](documentation/readme_images/colour_palette/dept_foreground_colours.png)

-- Space Cadet (#1a2342)
+* Space Cadet (#1a2342)
     - In addition to using this colour for backgrounds, it is used as the background for some buttons throughout the website.
 Featured in the Edit Profile pages ('Add More Gear'/'Add More Audio' buttons), as well as buttons in metrics cards in the first section of the Dashboard page.
 This colour was chosen so as not to provide too much suggestivity to the role of the button, suggesting that the call-to-action is of a neutral nature.

-- Sea Green (#0E8347)
+* Sea Green (#0E8347)
     - Heavy use of this colour is made as the backgrounf for buttons throughout the website, including those to visit profiles, invite members to gigs, post jobs, leave reviews and close modal alert windows.
 This colour is chosen as it suggests that the call-to-action that the button represents is of a positive nature.

-- Ruby Red (#9C1E1E)
+* Ruby Red (#9C1E1E)
     - Also used as background for buttons throughout the website, this colour is used for call-to-actions which are of an alertive nature, such as when a user decides to delete a job, invitation, profile or review.
 Additionally, this colour is used as the font colour for form errors.

-- Bronze (#CF8036)
+* Bronze (#CF8036)
+    - This colour is used to highlight active sections in the Dashboard 'Jobs' Page, to inform the user whether they are on a tier-one or tier-two section, and whether they are on their 'Received Invitations' or 'Sent Invitations' section.
+This active colour contrasts against the alternative button's black background, and will hopefully serve to clearly indicate which section of the Dashboard's Job Page the user is browsing.

+* Amber (#FFC107)
+    - Used for button styling on cards to display invitations sent by a user, specifically for the button inviting the user to 'Send Complete Details' for a particular invitation.
+This colour was chosen to indicate to the user that there is action that might need to be taken.

+* Spanish Grey (#9B9A9A)
+    - Used to display user details on cards displayed in the Dep List page.
+Since the cards are fairly small, and a relatively large amount of textual information is presented on these cards, it was deemed that this colour would serve to provide enough contrast while not busying the screen real-estate, and retaining a pleasing aesthetic.

+* White (#FAFAFA)
+    - Used for font colours throughout the website, in sections that use a darker background colour.
+Chosen primarily to provide sufficient contrast.

+* Eerie Black (#202020)
+     - Used for font colours that sit on top of lighter background colours, again to provide sufficient contrast.